michaeljoseph/cookiemonster/cookiemonster.md

 ???
 **0.0.2**

-Open Source Project Roles
+My journey through the roles of an Open Source Project

 ---
 background-image: url(resources/puppet-blue-awesome.jpg)
 class: inverse, center, middle

-## an evolution
+## an evolution of contributing
+## to the development
+## of an
-## of open source software development
+## open source software development
-## community contribution

 ???
 **0.0.3**